Eastwesser/Eastwesser/README.md

 ### 💬 About Me

 - A dedicated Golang & Python developer on a journey to master web development, data analysis, and async backend.
-- I embrace routine tasks and always strive for excellence!
+- I embrace routine tasks and always strive for excellence.
 - My goal is to become a fullstack developer and continue exploring async technologies, discovering new horizons and optimizing our life.

 ### 📫 How to reach me